 NOTE: Loss of appetite can also be a sign of depression as well as serious illnesses associated with aging, so someone who suddenly loses their appetite should see their doctor for evaluation.

-What Does It Mean When an Elderly Person Stops Eating?There are many reasons for loss of appetite in the elderly.
+What Causes Loss of Appetite in Elderly Adults?There are many reasons for loss of appetite in the elderly.
 Seniors often experience:

 - Slowing metabolism